Nikon D850 vs Olympus E-M10 II

 Studio photographers will appreciate that the Nikon D850 (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D850 and E-M10 II can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D850 or the Olympus E-M10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.